 Annual Exhibition Meeting and Annual General Meeting

 We return to the NHM for the 2019 Exhibition Meeting and AGM.
 There will be the usual mix of short talks, displays, posters and book sales, as well as the chance to meet friends, colleagues and other botanists.
 All welcome.
 More details will be available soon on the Exhibition Meeting webpage.

 Our field meetings are a great way to get involved in botany.
 Most are open to anyone, although members have priority.

 If you want to book on a meeting, please contact the leader well in advance because they will fill up - do not just turn up on the day.
-The field meeting list on this page is the most up-to-date version, superceding the one in BSBI News.
+The field meetings list on this page is the most up-to-date version, superceding the one in the BSBI Yearbook.